vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 <img src="images_allux-600/pin_bolt.jpg" height="250px" alt="screw the plates"/>

-I grave a hole under the place where the box will stand and which match the size of the flower box, put it in the ground and fill it again with sand and stones for extra weight.
+I dug a hole under the spot where the box will stand, matching the size of the flower box, put it in the ground and filled it back with sand and stones for extra weight.

 <img src="images_allux-600/flowerbox_in_the_ground_with_pin.jpg" height="250px" alt="mount on the ground"/>

 Now only the pipe is above the ground.\
-I screw the bold on the pipe, almost to the ground and add a plate above it.
+I screw the bolt on the pipe, almost to the ground, and add a plate above it.

-Now I placed the box over the pipe and see if the plate touches the bottom of the box when the corners of the package box touch the ground.
+I placed the box over the pipe and check if the plate touches the bottom of the box when the corners of the package box touch the ground.
-Now add the plate inside the box over the pipe and screw the bold also from inside.
-Now the bolts and plates are strong together to each other on each side of the bottom of the box.
+Then I add the plate inside the box over the pipe and screw the bolt from the inside too.
+Now the bolts and plates are firmly clamped together on each side of the bottom of the box.

 <img src="images_allux-600/pin_inside_allux.jpg" height="250px" alt="screw the bold also inside the allux"/>

 Now the box isn't easy to move anymore!
-And it isn't visible at all how it's mount on the ground.
+And it isn't visible at all how it's mounted to the ground.

 <img src="images_allux-600/allux_result.jpg" height="250px" alt="Final result"/>